YIN AND YANG HEALING

 Detoxification.
 Yin detoxification methods flush toxins with cool and watery energy.
 They slow down overheated metabolism and reduce congestion.
 Yang detoxification methods tonify and energize the system, and contract the cells, forcing poisons out.
 The principles of yin and yang healing apply equally to conventional as well as holistic therapies.

 A need for yang therapies today.
 As more people become yin, they require more yang therapies.
-This is one reasons for more common problems occurring with antibiotic overuse and vegetarian diets – both of which are more yin.
+This is one reason for more and more problems occurring with antibiotic overuse and vegetarian diets – both of which are more yin.

 This is the approach I suggest for most people.
 It involves a diet of kelp, sea salt, meats and especially cooked yang root vegetables.
 One avoids yin foods such as sugar, sweet juices, most fruit, most raw food, and the nightshade vegetables and other vegetables that are botanically fruits.